lowlevel-vampyre/8Bit_CPU/journals/ppuPlan.md

 - 1200 Bytes
 - System RAM (0x800 - CAF)
 - Each byte holds the ID of an 8x8 tile from the Tile Buffer, and each byte corresponds to a tile on the screen.
 The display is split up into 40 horizontal tiles, and 30 vertical ones.
 This is purely to match the VGA resolution of 640x480.
-Using the 8-bits per tile line, the final resolution works out to 320x240, which is half the resolution, making it easy to matchup the pixel.
+Using the 8-pixels per tile line, the final resolution works out to 320x240, which is exactly a quarter of the original resolution, making it easy to matchup the pixels.
   The PPU uses this to determine what pixels it should write to the screen.
 Since the tiles directly map to the display, the H and V counters control the addressing to the Image Buffer.
 The CPU will most likely fill this once, and make minor changes if there are any updates (like a new level or something else)
 ---
 ##### Object Attribute Memory (OAM)
 - 16 bytes